-The attached Recommended Budget document has been developed following several internal discussions including individual meetings with all Village Department Directors, the Village Clerk, and representatives from the seven1 not-for-profit organizations which have a grant/funding agreement with the Village for FY21 funding and requested funding for FY22.
+The attached Budget presented for Adoption has been developed following several internal discussions including individual meetings with all Village Department Directors, the Village Clerk, and representatives from the seven1 not-for-profit organizations which have a grant/funding agreement with the Village for FY21 funding and requested funding for FY22.
 Representatives from the seven not-for-profit organizations will be required to execute grant/funding agreements with the Village based on the adopted amounts for FY22.

-Appreciation is extended to Village staff for the significant work they have done in order to present information to CFO Drazner, Finance staff, as well as myself for a recommended budget that includes a levy increase capped at 3% as requested by the Village Board of Trustees.
+Appreciation is extended to Village staff for the significant work they have done in order to present information to CFO Drazner, Finance staff, as well as myself for a recommended to be adopted budget that includes a levy increase capped at 3% as requested by the Village Board of Trustees.

-Additionally, via a separate document, staff has prepared a five-year Capital Improvement Plan (CIP) which will be reviewed in conjunction with the recommended operating budget.
-It is requested that the Village Board approve a five-year CIP document well in advance of the adoption of the FY22 Budget in December which would allow public works to begin engineering design on some projects identified in the FY 2022 CIP in order to obtain competitive bidding in a timely manner.
+Additionally, via a separate document, staff has prepared a five-year Capital Improvement Plan (CIP) which has been reviewed in conjunction with the recommended to be adopted operating budget.
+The Village Board approved the FY22-26 CIP Document on October 18, 2021 and this allows Public Works to begin engineering design on some projects identified in the FY 2022 CIP in order to obtain competitive bidding in a timely manner.